Tiago-Minuzzi/TheAllMITE/README.md

 The All MITE is a MITE classifier tool using artificial neural networks.
 It's on **alpha** stage.

-You can run on your transposable element sequences to evaluate if thera MITEs among them.
+You can run on your transposable element sequences to evaluate if there's MITEs among them.

 ## What are MITEs?